Dog Anal Glands: The Dog Parent's Guide to Understanding Dog Anal Glands

 Getting a dog is one of the best things you can do, for both you and your pup!
 But, if you’re a new or prospective dog parent, we’re here to warn you about some less glamourous parts of pup parenthood that no one ever talks about.

 Like it or not, your dog is a predator.
-And as such, they have two anal sacs, also called anal glands, located on the lower sides of their anus.
-Every time they defecate, the pressure of the stool and contracting muscles emits a small amount of the foul-smelling substance inside the glands.
+And as such, they have two anal sacs, also called anal glands, located on either side of a dog's anus.
+Every time they defecate, the pressure of the stool and contracting muscles emits a small amount of the foul-smelling anal gland fluid inside the glands.

 Dogs may also express their anal glands when they are afraid, as a way to distract the enemy.
 If your pup was scared or startled you may have noticed a rank smell afterward, courtesy of their anal glands.